ypereirareis/vagrant-elasticsearch-cluster/README.md

 Indeed, this files need to be re-written.

-you will see this kind of shell :
+You will see this kind of shell :

 ```
 $ CLUSTER_COUNT=2 CLUSTER_IP_PATTERN='172.16.10.%d' vagrant up